CDWizard/ToDo-Django/README.md

 - How to handle URLs in Django
 - How to use include tag in Django
 - How to use Template Inheritance in Django

+### Managing Static Files in Django
+- How to manage static files in Django
+- Form handle in Django